Generate Workflows with AI

 Under the hood, this is what happens during build:

-1. A new workflow app is created automatically with the name and identifier you confirmed in the plan (or an AI-generated one if you didn't specify).
+1. A new workflow app is created automatically with the name and identifier you confirmed in the plan (or an AI-generated one if you didn't specify), and with the app type fixed from the plan.

 3. Forms are built and attached to the relevant nodes.